-If this is your first time visiting on Wednesday, GFW is the weekly blog carnival that I co-host with my friends Linda of Gluten-Free Homemaker and Lynn of Lynn’s Kitchen Adventures.
+If this is your first time visiting on Wednesday, GFW is the weekly blog carnival that I co-host with my friends Linda of Gluten-Free Homemaker (sadly, this site is no longer active) and Lynn of Lynn’s Kitchen Adventures.
 If you’re a blogger, please link up your gluten-free eating ideas (following guidelines at the bottom of this post).
 Link up to either my, Linda’s, or Lynn’s GFW post and your submission will show up on all three of our blogs.
 Plus, readers choose their favorites each week via clicking on links and checking them out and I and my co-hosts do the same by following links and seeing what strikes our fancy!

 My Highlights from gfe

 ~ Gluten-Free Texas Sheet Cake or Secret Cake or ? ~ Go ahead, tell me … what do you and your family call this much beloved chocolate cake that makes an ideal dessert for a special occasion?
 We great up calling in Secret Cake, but eventually I learned that most people call it Texas Sheet Cake, although I’ve heard it called a few more things, too.
 Gooey, rich, indulgent, divine … okay, I meant other names as well, but it’s called all those things, too!